zachleat/zachleat.com/_posts/2024-05-21-independent-sustainable-11ty.md

 ---
 title: 'I Need Your Help to Make 11ty Fully Independent and Sustainable in 2024'
 tags: eleventy
+calloutMessage:
+  content: <strong>Updated September 11, 2024:</strong> As <a href="/web/eleventy-font-awesome/">11ty is now joining Font Awesome</a>, we’re winding down our sustainability fundraising campaign.
+I’ll post more detail about this soon and I sincerely appreciate everyone that donated!
+  class: callout-alert
 ---
 The 11ty International Symposium on Making Web Sites Real Good [wrapped up two short weeks ago](/web/11ty-conf-retro/) and it was _(to say the least)_ incredible.
 The speakers, the talks, and most importantly — the community.